-In addition to the surveys administered specifically for the purpose of forming this Plan, we have also utilised other survey sources, including both Sport NZ's

-Active NZ survey and the 2018 census.
+In addition to the surveys administered specifically for the purpose of forming this Plan, we have also utilised other survey sources, including both Sport NZ's Active NZ survey and the 2018 census.
 Sport Waikato invests heavily in boosting the Waikato region's sample size for Active NZ, which ensures access to survey data from both adults and young people that is distinguishable by district.
+In 2021, we had 986 young people and 5339 adults from the Waikato Region share their experiences of play, active recreation and sport outside of our Plan-specific data gathering process.

-Following analysis of Active NZ data, the 2018 census information and the capture of information from survey sources, a
+Following analysis of Active NZ data, the 2018 census information and the capture of information from survey sources, a draft plan was formed collaboratively between Waikato District Council and Sport Waikato.
+This draft was then presented for community feedback, where additional community input was sought and fed into the Plan process.

-4.2 An Overview of Respondents
+An Overview of Respondents

-Regional Sports Organisation & Local Club Surveys
+Regional Sports Organisation and Local Club Surveys